 An accessible path of travel is provided to the building entrance via a formed footpath.
-Site levels indicate that on-grade access is achievable.
+A kerb ramp is provided along the approach to facilitate access.

-6.3 Accessways (Pedestrian Areas Generally)
+8.3 Accessways (Pedestrian Areas Generally)

 The accessible path of travel refers to a pathway which is grade restricted and provides wheelchair access as per the requirements of AS1428.